What happens when you take a brand new Instagram account, decide on a rapid growth strategy for it, and look at the results?

 I’ve included a screenshot below of what my account looked like and annotated it:

 The link you use is super-important, because it’s the only place on Instagram you are going to get to post a link.
 So if you want people to visit your website you need to make sure it’s near-enough perfect (i.e. short, memorable and looks “safe” i.e. not spammy).
-If you really want a memorable easy-to-understand link, I’d highly recommend you use a link manager like Clickmagick* (which is the tool I use) to create a dedicated URL just for your Instagram profile.
-I’ve written a separate quick guide here on Clickmagick and how I use it on Instagram.
+If you really want a memorable easy-to-understand link, I’d highly recommend you use a link manager like this one (which is the tool I use) to create a dedicated URL just for your Instagram profile.
+I’ve written a separate quick guide here on why I track links on Instagram.

 Identifying my target customer